Glossary - DNS at RWTH

 Zone

-A DNS zone is a specific area within the Domain Name System (DNS) that serves to distinguish between different, separately managed areas in the DNS namespace and enable control over the DNS components.
+A DNS zone is a specific area within the Domain Name System (DNS) that serves to distinguish between different, separately managed areas in the DNS namespace and to enable control over the DNS components.

 A DNS zone can contain one or more subdomains, allowing an entity to have multiple subdomains under its administration.